 Writing an offer on a home with an offer deadline

-In 2019 great floating homes will still sell quickly and may have an offer deadline so we should expect that there may be several offers (half of floating homes in 2018 sold in less than two weeks.)
+In 2022 great floating homes will still sell quickly and may have an offer deadline so we should expect that there may be several offers.
 In these situations, you need to make sure YOUR offer stands out.
 To do that we need to make your offer competitive, and we do so by showing you are serious which means limiting your ability to back out of the deal.
 If you’re at all hesitant about buying the home, we recommend not offering on it!

 Here’s how to make your offer competitive:

 Understand the seller: Have your agent find out everything you can about the seller and the situation.
 Does the seller want to close quickly so they can move on to their next home?
 Or would a longer closing be more appealing so they can stay in the house a little bit longer and find their next home?
 Any information you have about the seller and their motivations will help you write the best offer.

 Get the home pre-inspected: Typically, a home purchase offer would be contingent upon an inspection of the home by a licensed inspector.
 But when a home has an offer deadline, we recommend inspecting the home BEFORE making an offer so that you can waive your right to inspect.
 This is known as a pre-inspection.
 This is another reason you want to see homes as soon as they hit the market because we’ll only have a few days to get an inspector into the house before making an offer.
 Now, unlike homes that aren’t competitive, you likely won’t be able to request repairs from the seller.
 Instead, you’ll have the benefit of understanding the condition of the home before writing your offer.